 Reference the grading scale below.
 There will be no change in the grading scale nor the number of points allotted in this course.
-There is one (1) dropped lab experiment grade i.e. the top seven lab experiment grades will be included in the course grade calculation.
-It is in your benefit to attend all 8 lab experiments to know the content for homework, quiz, and/or lab report.
-Then, the lowest experiment grade is dropped.
-For an absence, only one (1) experiment is dropped and it is the absence zero (0).
+It is in your benefit to attend all 6 in person lab experiments to know the content for homework, quiz, and/or lab report.
 There are no weighted grades in the course; it is points earned divided by total points possible.
 A zero (0) is earned for work not completed.
-Remember that there is no makeup work for lab absences.
 If you do not bring your lab notebook to lab, points will be deducted.